Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Tinker's Forge](https://www.nexusmods.com/skyrimspecialedition/mods/22595) - A lightweight smithing overhaul which allows you to create devious traps and build an army of Dwarven automatons

+## Optional Legacy of the Dragonborn

+Septimus optionally includes [Legacy of the Dragonborn](https://www.nexusmods.com/skyrimspecialedition/mods/11802).
+See the [Configuration Guide](https://github.com/Guitarninja2/septimus/blob/main/CONFIGURATION.md#legacy-of-the-dragonborn) if you want to disable it.
+Septimus includes the following LotD gameplay mods:

+- [Curators Companion](https://www.nexusmods.com/skyrimspecialedition/mods/38529) - The all in one Legacy of the Dragonborn companion!

+- [Quest and Reward Delay for Legacy of the Dragonborn](https://www.nexusmods.com/skyrimspecialedition/mods/44923) - Delays the various rewards and quests in Legacy of the Dragonborn to higher display count numbers.
+  > :video_game: This significantly delays the rewards and quests.
+For example, the "Shattered Legacy" quest will not start until you have 1200 items on display in the museum, compared to the unmodified default of 550 items.
+This enhances the pacing and epic feel of the LotD quests.

 ## User Interface and Camera

 Septimus includes a minimalistic and modern UI, featuring: